hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-firewall-chain CRM 5678 TCP

-The function adds new rule to system firewall
+This function adds new rule to system firewall

 *******************************************************************